CS639-Data-Management-for-Data-Science/s25/p1/README.md

 **Hints:**
 * This is a challenging question.
 * Break it down into individual steps:
-  1. Determine how to extract just the month information from `InvoiceDate` by exploring `DATE_FORMAT`.
+  1. Determine how to extract just the year-month combo information from `InvoiceDate` by exploring `DATE_FORMAT`.(Example: 2021-01 is different than 2022-01 even though both are the Month of Jan)
   2. Then, calculate total sales per month and order the results by month.
   3. Finally, calculate moving average using `PRECEDING` and `CURRENT`.